Research

 Preeclampsia is a vascular disorder of pregnancy that can lead to multi-system organ failure.
 Currently, there is no reliable early diagnostic test for preeclampsia, as symptoms typically emerge only in the second half of pregnancy.
 Furthermore, pregnancy is considered a "window to future vascular health," with conditions like preeclampsia linked to long-term risks such as hypertension, strokes, heart disease, and vascular dementia.

-Our research integrates high-resolution retinal imaging with advanced AI to predict adverse pregnancy outcomes, specifically focusing on the early detection of hypertensive disorders, including preeclampsia.
+Our research integrates high-resolution retinal imaging with bespoke AI model to predict adverse pregnancy outcomes, specifically focusing on the early detection of hypertensive disorders, including preeclampsia.
 By using the eye as a proxy for pregnancy health, this approach facilitates early risk stratification and opens new avenues for preventative care and diagnostics.

 Our Approach